OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/advanced-utilities/how-to-change-mssql-database-server-host.md

   <img src="../assets/postgresql1.png">
 </p>

 * If the Host Name input is not entered in the above step, then user will get the notification mentioned in the screenshot below.
-The Host Name is a mandatory input that defines the new Host Name user wants {{SITENAME}} database to refer to:
+The Host Name is a mandatory input that defines the new Host Name user wants <code class="expression">space.vars.SITENAME</code> database to refer to:

 <p align="center">
   <img src="../assets/postgresql2.png">